Happy World Password Day

 • it also reduces the number of credentials stored

 Another advantage of the SSO systems is that they work with tokens.
-After employees log in they receive tokens for the programs, apps, or websites they try to access.
+After employees log in receive tokens for the programs, apps, or websites they try to access.
 Many SSO solutions ensure seamless and secure access across all corporate networks as they work across both on-premises and on-cloud applications.

 If you believe you need to do more about your business security, contact our IT service!